chloeleichen/CoverPop/README.md

 CoverPop is modal splash page plugin that is easily styleable.

-#This is a copy of CoverPop by Tyler Person with Cookie integration
+#This is a folk of CoverPop by [Tyler Person](https://github.com/tylerpearson) with added Cookie integration

 ## Website

 [View Original Website](http://coverpopjs.com)

 ## Demo